Fl4gu1z0wsky/CEH/README.md

     - Sending of malformed or excess packets.
 Excess packets can be stopped with DoS mitigation techniques.
 Malformed packets are harder to identify.
 This is
     an area of computer security that needs increased attention, not just in routing protocols but in all network applications.

+##Cryptography

+**Quantum cryptography** - The science of exploiting quantum mechanical properties to perform cryptographic tasks.
+The advantage of quantum cryptography lies in the fact that it allows the completion of various cryptographic tasks that are proven or conjectured to be impossible using only classical (i.e. non-quantum) communication.
+For example, it is impossible to copy data encoded in a quantum state.
+If one attempts to read the encoded data, the quantum state will be changed (no-cloning theorem).
+This could be used to detect eavesdropping in quantum key distribution.

+**Hardware-based** - This is the use of computer hardware to assist software, or sometimes replace software, in the process of data encryption (e.g. AES).

+**Homomorphic** - This is a form of encryption that permits users to perform computations on its encrypted data without first decrypting it.

+**Elliptic-curve** - This is an approach to public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
+ECC allows smaller keys compared to non-EC cryptography (based on plain Galois fields) to provide equivalent security

 ## :floppy_disk: PROTOCOLS

 **Telnet** – use TCP - does not encrypt, no authentication, several vulnerabilities.

+**Quantum coin flipping** - It is used between two participants who do not trust each other.
+The participants communicate via a quantum channel and exchange information through the transmission of qubits.

 ## :closed_book: TERMINOLOGY

 **MBSA** - Microsoft Baseline Security Analyzer - is a software tool that helps determine the security of your Windows computer based on Microsoft’s security recommendations.

 **WAP** - Wireless Access Point – use 802.11

 **HIPAA** - Health Insurance Portability and Accountability Act - It was created primarily to modernize the flow of healthcare information, stipulate how personally identifiable information maintained by the healthcare and healthcare insurance industries should be protected from fraud and theft.